WAP (song): Background and release

-On August 3, 2020, Cardi B revealed that she would release a collaboration with Megan Thee Stallion soon, and simultaneously unveiled its cover art on social media.
-Three days later on August 6, she announced via Instagram that the music video for the song would be released alongside it on August 7, but that the video would feature the censored version of the track.
-A clean version was sent to US radio, as opposed to the original version.
+"WAP" was released on August 7, 2020, as a digital download, vinyl, and cassette.
+A clean version was sent to U.S. radio, as opposed to the original version.
 In it, the hook is changed from "wet-ass pussy" to "wet and gushy", among other censors.
-It marked Cardi B's first release of 2020, and Megan's first release following a highly publicized shooting incident allegedly involving her and Tory Lanez, where Megan sustained injuries from a bullet to her feet.
-Cardi B confirmed that the song will appear on her upcoming second studio album.
+It marked Cardi B's first release of 2020, and Megan's first release following a highly publicized shooting incident involving Tory Lanez, where Megan had sustained injuries from a bullet to her feet.
+To accompany the release of the single, Cardi B launched a line of waterproof "WAP" merchandise which included umbrellas and raincoats.
+She confirmed that the song will appear on her upcoming second studio album.